home-assistant/home-assistant.io/source/_integrations/map.markdown

 {% configuration %}
 require_admin:
-  description: If admin access is required to see this iframe.
+  description: If admin access is required to see this panel.
   required: false
   type: boolean
   default: false